gvwilson/thirdbit/src/fiction/iffy/index.md

-There were no other recordings, at least not that Iffy could find, but there were maps and schematics.
-The maps showed a network of maintenance tunnels just big enough for raccoons or maintenance bots.
+There were no other recordings, at least not that Iffy could find, but there were maps showing a network of maintenance tunnels just big enough for raccoons or slinky bots, some running for kilometers.
-She would be able to fit her arm into one of them, but no more, and some of them ran for kilometers.
+She would be able to fit her arm into one of them, but no more.

+There were other tunnels,
+though,
-There were other tunnels too, though, big enough for heavy equipment.
+big enough for people and heavy equipment.
 Some were dense with red flags that showed collapse, flooding, or chronic instability.
 She puzzled over that for a second before dismissing it.
-Reasons weren't important:
-a blocked tunnel was no use to her.

 It took her a few minutes to realize that the web of tunnels wasn't centered on the Niobium base.
 Instead,
 its heart was a kilometer further south.
-That wasn't what made Iffy chew her lips, though.
+That wasn't what made Iffy chew her lips as she studied the accompanying schematics, though.
 She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but why put a cage for lab rats at its center?